DreamArtist++: Controllable One-Shot Text-to-Image Generation via Positive-Negative Adapter

-To tackle this challenge, we present a simple yet effective method called DreamArtist, which employs a positive-negative prompt-tuning learning strategy.
-Specifically, DreamArtist incorporates both positive and negative embeddings and jointly trains them.
-The positive embedding aggressively captures the salient characteristics of the reference image to drive diversified generation and the negative embedding rectifies inadequacies from the positive embedding.
-It learns not only what is correct, but also what can be avoided or improved.
-We have conducted extensive experiments and evaluated the proposed method from image similarity and diversity, generation controllability, and style cloning.
+State-of-the-arts text-to-image generation models such as Imagen \cite{ImgGen} and Stable Diffusion Model \cite{LDM} have succeed remarkable progresses in synthesizing high-quality, feature-rich images with high resolution guided by human text prompts.
+Since certain characteristics of image content \emph{e.g.}, very specific object entities or styles, are very hard to be accurately described by text, some example-based image generation approaches have been proposed, \emph{i.e.} generating new concepts based on absorbing the salient features of a few input references.
+Despite of acknowledged successes, these methods have struggled on accurately capturing the reference examples' characteristics while keeping diverse and high-quality image generation, particularly in the one-shot scenario (\emph{i.e.} given only one reference).
+To tackle this problem, we propose a simple yet effective framework, namely DreamArtist, which adopts a novel positive-negative prompt-tuning learning strategy on the pre-trained diffusion model, and it has shown to well handle the trade-off between the accurate controllability and fidelity of image generation with only one reference example.
+Specifically, our proposed framework incorporates both positive and negative embeddings or adapters and optimizes them in a joint manner.
+The positive part aggressively captures the salient characteristics of the reference image to drive diversified generation and the negative part rectifies inadequacies from the positive part.
+We have conducted extensive experiments and evaluated the proposed method from image similarity (fidelity) and diversity, generation controllability, and style cloning.
 And our DreamArtist has achieved a superior generation performance over existing methods.
 Besides, our additional evaluation on extended tasks, including concept compositions and prompt-guided image editing, demonstrates its effectiveness for more applications.